MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/configure-azure-ad-connect.md

 ### General requirements

-For an on-premises deployment of Skype for Business Server to co-exist with Teams, certain Active Directory attributes from the on-premises deployment must be synchronized into Microsoft Entra ID using Microsoft Entra Connect.
+For an on-premises deployment of Skype for Business Server to coexist with Teams, certain Active Directory attributes from the on-premises deployment must be synchronized into Microsoft Entra ID using Microsoft Entra Connect.
 Setup for Microsoft Entra Connect automatically configures the required attributes to be synchronized by default when it detects the presence of Skype for Business Server in your on-premises environment.
-These attributes include general identity attributes, such as user principal name, as well as attributes prefaced with "msRTCSIP," which are specific to Skype For Business Server.
+These attributes include general identity attributes, such as user principal name, and attributes prefaced with "msRTCSIP," which are specific to Skype For Business Server.
 The full set of attributes is listed at [Microsoft Entra Connect Sync: Attributes synchronized to Microsoft Entra ID](/azure/active-directory/hybrid/reference-connect-sync-attributes-synchronized#teams-and-skype-for-business-online).

 If you choose to customize the synchronization settings in Microsoft Entra Connect, you must ensure that the following attributes are synchronized for user objects:
 </br>